 The two sides batted in their ghost runner in the 10th to make it 5-5, with AquaSox reliever Jose Geraldo rebounding from overthrowing a putout at first as the tying run scored to striking out the next two batters to extend the game.

-After Celesten reached third on a wild pitch to start the 11th as the ghost runner, Ellis bounced a single to left field to bring him home and give Everett a 6-5 lead.
+After Celesten reached third on a wild pitch to start the 11th as the automatic runner, Ellis bounced a single to left field to bring him home and give Everett a 6-5 lead.
 Four of the next five batters walked, loading the bases and scoring two runs before Pagliarini hit a sacrifice fly to score one more.

-“Just continue to perform in those big time moments,” Pagliarini said.
+“Just continue to perform in those big-time moments,” Pagliarini said.
 “And I think that was the difference today, was we should be able to really not (let) the game get too big and be able to do what we do, and it worked out great.”

 AquaSox closer Gabriel Sosa allowed an RBI double to Onil Perez in the bottom of the frame, then walked Zielinski to put the tying run at the plate.
 After retiring the next batter, Sosa induced a grounder to third baseman Luis Suisbel, who tossed it to Dorighi at first.
 Dorighi dropped the ball, turning what would have been the game-ending out into bases loaded with the winning run at the plate.